vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 I do want you to be my wife,' <br>
 and dance with you at the feast."

-"I can’t sleep with you.
+"I can't sleep with you.
 If I stay <br>
-with you once, then I’ll want to stay <br>
+with you once, then I'll want to stay <br>
 with you all nights.
-I’ll want a way <br>
+I'll want a way <br>
 to be yours, I was made that way."

 She thought it was a joke, she laughed. <br>